 - whether the vulnerability could cause extensive nation-wide or world-wide damage (for example, problems with internet infrastructure protocols like DNS and NTP);

 - whether the reporter wishes to remain anonymous.

 More information on this topic can be found on our wiki.

 We prefer that you message us through VINCE, but you may still email us at email@example.com.
 Please continue to use the appropriate tracking number (VRF# or VU#) in the subject of any email you send to us.
-Messages through the VINCE site will likely receive a faster response than email.
+Messages through the VINCE site will have a faster response time than email.

 Who sees my private messages with CERT?

 A direct private message sent to CERT/CC by an individual user can be seen by the user and CERT/CC analysts.
 A direct private message sent from CERT/CC to a vendor can be seen by CERT/CC analysts and all members of the vendor organization with associated VINCE accounts.